iddo-math/iddo-math.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I work in probability theory, and within this area mostly on Markov Processes.
-I got my PhD in 2005 in the Technion under [Ross Pinsky](https://pinsky.net.technion.ac.il/).
-I joined UConn in 2008.
+- I work in probability theory, and within this area mostly on Markov Processes.
+- I got my PhD in 2005 in the Technion under [Ross Pinsky](https://pinsky.net.technion.ac.il/) and joined UConn in 2008.
+- I'm usually looking for PhD students and for undergrads interested in research work.
+- Here for advising?
+Email me.

-I am always looking for students, both undergraduate and graduate students for research work.
+I am usually looking for students, both undergraduate and graduate students for research work.
+See my [research](/iddo-math/research) and [students](iddo-math/students) pages for some more information on work I did with students.

-$$\int_0^10 \frac{\sin x}{x}dx = \frac{\pi}{2}$$

- You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+[//]: # You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+[//]: # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.